 Therapeutic Adaptive Riding Lessons

-From a child with Down syndrome, to an adult with a spinal cord injury, to a teenager with autism, therapeutic horsemanship has increasingly been shown to provide numerous physical, emotional, and mental rewards.
-At Shadow Hills Riding Club, we strive to make every client’s experience transformative, fostering growth that enhances physical well-being, improves cognitive abilities, strengthens communication skills, and builds self-esteem and confidence.
+From a child with Down syndrome, to an adult with a spinal cord injury, to a teenager with autism, therapeutic horsemanship has increasingly been shown to provide meaningful physical, emotional, and mental benefits.
+At Shadow Hills Riding Club, we strive to make every rider’s experience transformative—fostering growth that enhances physical well-being, improves cognitive abilities, strengthens communication skills, and builds confidence and self-esteem.

 All sessions are led by a PATH International Certified Therapeutic Instructor, ensuring the highest standards of safety, skill, and care.
 Our dedicated team works closely with riders to create a supportive and encouraging environment where everyone feels empowered to reach their potential.